-Roll Forward - The total pension liability in the August 31, 2021 actuarial valuation was determined using the following actuarial assumptions: Actuarial Assumptions can be found in the 2022 TRS ACFR, Note 11, page 87.
+The total pension liability in the August 31, 2022 actuarial valuation was determined using the following actuarial assumptions: Actuarial Assumptions can be found in the 2023 TRS ACFR, Note 11, page 89.

-Table 11.F.1: Actuarial Methods and A ssumptions Component Result Valuation Date August 31, 2021 rolled forward to August 31, 2022 Actuarial Cost Method Individual Entry Age Normal Asset Valuation Method Fair Value Single Discount Rate 7.00% Long-term Expected Rate 7.00% Municipal Bond Rate as of August 2022 3.91% - The source for the rate is the Fixed Income Market Data/Yield Curve/ Data Municipal bonds with 20 years to maturity that include only federally tax- exempt municipal bonds as reported in Fidelity Index's "20-Year Municipal GO AA Index" Last year ending August 31 in Projection Period (100 years) 2121 Inflation 2.30% Salary Increases 2.95% to 8.95% including inflation Ad hoc post-employment benefit changes None
+Table 11.F.1: Actuarial Methods and Assumptions Component Result Valuation Date August 31, 2022 rolled forward to August 31, 2023 Actuarial Cost Method Individual Entry Age Normal Asset Valuation Method Fair Value Single Discount Rate 7.00% Long-term Expected Rate 7.00% Municipal Bond Rate as of August 2023 4.13% - The source for the rate is the Fixed Income Market Data/Yield Curve/ Data Municipal bonds with 20 years to maturity that include only federally tax- exempt municipal bonds as reported in Fidelity Index's "20-Year Municipal GO AA Index."
+Last year ending August 31 in Projection Period (100 years) 2122 Inflation 2.30% Salary Increases 2.95% to 8.95% including inflation Ad hoc post-employment benefit changes None

-The actuarial methods and assumptions used in the determination of the total pension liability are the same assumptions used in the actuarial valuation as of August 31, 2021.
-For a full description of these assumptions please see the TRS actuarial valuation report dated November 12, 2021.
+The actuarial methods and assumptions used in the determination of the total pension liability are the same assumptions used in the actuarial valuation as of August 31, 2022.
+For a full description of these assumptions please see the TRS actuarial valuation report dated November 22, 2022.

 Discount Rate.
 A single discount rate of 7.00 percent was used to measure the total pension liability.
-The single discount rate was based on the expected rate of return on pension plan investments of 7.00 percent.
+The single discount rate was based on the expected rate of return on plan investments of 7.00 percent.
 The projection of cash flows used to determine this single discount rate assumed that contributions from active members, employers and the non-employer contributing entity will be made at the rates set by the legislature during the 2019 session.
-It is assumed that future employer and state contributions will be 8.50 percent of payroll in fiscal year 2020 gradually increasing to 9.55 percent of payroll over the next several years.
+It is assumed that future employer and state contributions will be 9.50 percent of payroll in fiscal year 2024 increasing to 9.56 percent in fiscal year 2025 and thereafter.
 This includes all employer and state contributions for active and rehired retirees.

-Based on these assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

 The long-term rate of return on pension plan investments is 7.00 percent.
 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimates ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of geometric real rates of return for each major asset class included in the System's target asset allocation as of August 31, 2022 (see page 54 of the TRS ACFR) are summarized below:
+Best estimates of geometric real rates of return for each major asset class included in the System's target asset allocation as of August 31, 2023 (see page 56 of the 2023 TRS ACFR) are summarized below: